syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/appearance.md

 ## Customize cell appearance

-BackColor, ForeColor and BorderColor of each date cells in the calendar can be customized.
-Date cells in the calendar control can be customized by the following style properties.
+BackColor, ForeColor, and BorderColor of each date cells in the calendar can be customized.
+Date cells in the calendar control can be customized by the following style properties:

-* CellBackColor - To change the background color of date cells in calendar
+* CellBackColor: Changes the background color of date cells in the calendar.
-* CellForeColor - To change the foreground color of date cells in calendar
+* CellForeColor: Changes the foreground color of date cells in the calendar.
-* CellHoverBorderColor - To change the border color of date cells in calendar
+* CellHoverBorderColor: Changes the border color of date cells in the calendar.
-* CellFont - To change font used draw the date text of cell in calendar
+* CellFont: Changes the font that is used to draw the date text of cell in the calendar.

 ### Customize trailing date appearance

-Calendar control trailing (Next or Previous month) cells can be customized by the below properties.
+Calendar control trailing (next or previous month) cells can be customized by the following properties:

-* TrailingCellBackColor - To change background color of the previous and following month cells which shown in current view in calendar.
+* TrailingCellBackColor: Changes the background color of the previous and following month cells that are shown in the current view of the calendar.
-* TrailingCellForeColor - To change foreground color of the previous and following month cells which shown in current view in calendar.
+* TrailingCellForeColor: Changes the foreground color of the previous and following month cells that are shown in the current view of the calendar.
-* TrailingCellFont - To change the font used to draw the date text for the previous and following month cells which shown in current view in calendar.
+* TrailingCellFont: Changes the font that is used to draw the date text for the previous and following month cells that are shown in the current view of the calendar.

 ### Customize selected date appearance

-BackColor and ForeColor of selected date cell in calendar can customized.
-The following code illustrates how to customize the selected date cell appearance.
+The BackColor and ForeColor of the selected date cell in the calendar can customized.
+The following code illustrates how to customize the selected date cell appearance:

-* SelectedCellBackColor - To change the background color of selected date cell in calendar
+* SelectedCellBackColor: Changes the background color of the selected date cell in the calendar.
-* SelectedCellForeColor - To change the foreground color of selected date cell in calendar
+* SelectedCellForeColor: Changes the foreground color of the selected date cell in the calendar.
-* SelectedCellBorderColor - To change the border color of selected date cell in calendar
+* SelectedCellBorderColor: Changes the border color of the selected date cell in the calendar.
-* SelectedCellHoverBorderColor - To change the border color of selected date cell in mouse hover state
+* SelectedCellHoverBorderColor: Changes the border color of the selected date cell on mouse hover.
-* SelectedCellFont - To change the font used to draw the date text of selected cell in calendar
+* SelectedCellFont: Changes the font that is used to draw the date text of the selected date cell in the calendar.

-The following code example illustrates the customization of the Calendar cells.
+The following code example illustrates the customization of calendar cells:

 {% tabs %}